-In late June 2015, FERC approved a \$25 or 25 percent conduct test for constraint commitments patterned after the VLR mitigation framework and eliminated the impact test.
-In August 2018, FERC approved MISO's mitigation authority for resources committed for the RDT in MISO South that employs the same mitigation measures as for resources committed for transmission congestion.
-These changes have improved the effectiveness of the RSG mitigation measures.
+MISO uses a \$25 or 25 percent conduct test for constraint commitments patterned after the VLR mitigation framework and eliminated the impact test.
+In 2018, MISO expanded its mitigation authority for resources committed for the RDT in MISO South that employs the same mitigation measures as for resources committed for transmission congestion.